Nine innovative use cases of AI in retail to show you where the opportunities lie.

-They then hired people to write what would become the award-winning political drama that is House of Cards.
+Armed with this data, people were hired to write what would become the award-winning show that is House of Cards.

 Pinterest recently introduced an updated chrome extension which allows users to search for any product online through an image.

-This means that if you stumble across a picture of a man wearing a cowboy hat and denims and you think, “cool jeans!”, you can now hover over the jeans and Pinterest’s “visual search” technology will let you browse similar products by the same retail store.
+This means that if you stumble across a picture of a man wearing a cowboy hat and denims and you think, “cool jeans!”, you can now hover over the jeans and Pinterest’s visual search technology will let you browse similar products by the same webshop.

-eBay’s Shopbot is using technology to engage with their customers by giving recommendations and advice.
+eBay’s Shopbot is a chatbot that engages with customers by giving recommendations and advice.

 Take Mitingo, for example, an AI-powered platform that synthesizes billions of customer data points.

-Their mission is to place the ‘power of AI in your hands’ and implement AI across the whole business funnel for their partners.
+Their mission is: to place the ‘power of AI in your hands’.
+Their goal?
+To implement AI across the whole business funnel for their partners.

-Mitingo’s predictive lead scoring and data enrichment application enabled Red Hat to increase customer acquisition and conversion rates by offering personalized experiences gleaned from the data.
+Mitingo’s predictive lead scoring and data enrichment application enabled Red Hat to increase customer acquisition and conversion rates.

-Similar to Mintigo, Beabloo, who call their AI project Minerva - making me nostalgic for my Harry Potter childhood and Professor Mcgonagall.
+Similar to Mintigo is Beabloo, who call their AI project Minerva - making me nostalgic for my Harry Potter childhood and Professor Mcgonagall.

-Except their use of AI and machine learning is no magic.
+Except their use of AI and machine learning is not magic.

-For Fira Barcelona they implemented a CMS for unified campaign management and an audience analytics dashboard which delivered relevant metrics for campaign planning.
+For Fira Barcelona they implemented a CMS for unified campaign management.
+They also implemented an audience analytics dashboard which delivered relevant metrics for campaign planning.